Bhakthipalva/Python/README.md

 1 0 0
 Well, that’s not what we expected at all!
 Python interprets 1,000,000 as a commaseparated sequence of integers, which it prints with spaces between.
-This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the “right” thing.*/
+This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the “right” thing.